In-depth tutorials with practical sessions will take place on January 4th, 5th, and 9th

 Abstract:

+Hour 1.
 Descriptors of point clouds: mapper and ball mapper.

 Hour 2.
 Persistent homology, Betti number and Euler characteristic curves.